YashJha5/nginx-conf/README.md

 1. Installed Jenkins on Ansible Server EC2
 2. Create webhook between Jenkins and Github
 3. Installed Ansible on Ansible Server EC2
-4. Create trust relationship between node machines and Ansible server for ssh connection.
+4. Create trust relationship between node machines and Ansible server for ssh connection

 # How to Setup Nginx on Node server and change configuration of Nginx by CI-CD #